-Welcome to Amherst!
+Welcome to Environmental Studies!

-Please see our About the Major page for additional requirements for Environmental Studies majors.
+- Please visit the About the Major page for an introduction to the Environmental Studies major.